ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 ## Why program in Rust

-- On the one hand, Rust doesn’t use manual memory management like C or C++.
+- On the one hand, Rust doesn't use manual memory management like C or C++.
 Instead, its ownership and borrowing system ensures memory safety, protecting against both security vulnerabilities and common memory errors.

-- On the other hand, Rust has no garbage collector — memory is freed deterministically, which makes the compiled code not only fast but also more predictable in terms of performance.
+- On the other hand, Rust has no garbage collector - memory is freed deterministically, which makes the compiled code not only fast but also more predictable in terms of performance.

 ## Original source code